sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/otel-plugins.md

 ## Multiple functions = Multiple spans

 To effectively trace the execution of your plugin, you can create additional spans for each function execution.
 By using context propagation, you can link these spans, creating a detailed trace that covers multiple function calls.
-This allows you to better understand the sequence of operations, pinpoint performance bottlenecks, and analyze application behaviour.
+This allows you to better understand the sequence of operations, pinpoint performance bottlenecks, and analyze application behavior.

 Here's how you can implement it: